Two Equivalent Realizations of Trigonometric Dynamical Affine Quantum Group $U_{q,x}(\widehat{sl_2})=U_{q,\lambda}(\widehat{sl_2})$, Drinfeld Currents and Hopf Algebroid Structures: Definition of U(R) and the Main Theorem

 \right). \ena

-The verification of surjectivity reduces to checking that the $RLL$ relations \eqref{rll} imply the defining relations \eqref{Defrelns}.
-Two key differences from Theorem \ref{dfthm} are that $K_i^{+ }(u)$ and $K_i^{-}(u)$ do not commute, for $i=1$ and 2, and that the entries in the $L^+(u)$-matrix (the half-currents) do not commute with the entries of the $R$-matrix.
+\noi The verification reduces to checking that the $RLL$ relations \eqref{rll1} and \eqref{rll2} imply the defining relations \eqref{Defrelns}.
+Two key differences from Theorem \ref{dfthm} are that $K_i^{+ }(u)$ and $K_i^{-}(u)$ do not commute, for $i=1$ and 2, and that the entries in $L^\pm(u)$ (the half-currents) do not commute with the entries of the $R$-matrix.
+The $RLL$-relations \eqref{rll1} and \eqref{rll2} are inverted to yield: